TLBurnett3/LightField/README.md

 * Src/Core - Contains the base code for the project
 * Src/Render - Contains a simple OpenGL render engine
 * Src/Tasks - Contains the algorithm processing tasks
+* Src/Viewer - Contains a light-field radiance image viewer.
+See below.
 * Src/Lightfield - Contains the main and executor for this project

 ## Build using CMake